Print

 2. Stir in the broth, water, Italian seasoning, poultry seasoning, 1/2 teaspoon salt, 1/8 teaspoon pepper, and the chicken.

-3. Bring soup to a boil and reduce to a simmer.
-Cook for 12 to 15 minutes, or just until the chicken is done (no longer pink inside or registers 165 F internally).
+3. Bring soup to a boil, reduce to a low simmer, and crack the lid.
+Cook for 12 to 15 minutes, or just until the chicken is done (no longer pink inside or registers 165°F internally).
 Using tongs, remove the chicken to a wooden cutting board.

 4. Bring the soup to a boil again and stir in the tortellini.
 Cook the tortellini according to package directions, probably 3-5 minutes.

 5. Meanwhile, shred the chicken with two forks or dice it and stir back into the soup.
-Add more water or broth, if the soup is too thick.
-Taste and season with salt and pepper, if needed.
+Taste and season with salt and pepper, to your preference.

 Freeze For Later: Follow step 1.
-Let the veggies cool, then transfer them to a gallon-size freezer bag or round container.
+Let the veggie mixture cool, then transfer to a gallon-size freezer bag or round container.
 Add the chicken, broth, water, Italian seasoning, poultry seasoning, 1/2 teaspoon salt, and 1/8 teaspoon pepper.
 Seal and freeze alongside a bag of 3-4 cups frozen tortellini.
 Tip: Double bag the soup to help prevent leaks and freeze flat.

 Prepare From Frozen: Thaw the soup (but not the frozen tortellini).
 Add to a large pot and follow Steps 3-6.